t3ta/memory-bank-mcp-server/packages/mcp/MIGRATION_PLAN.md

 - Collect feedback from consumers who have migrated
 - Optimize adapter layer based on real-world usage patterns

-### Phase 4: Final Migration (Future Release)
+### Phase 4: Final Migration (Current Release)

-- Remove deprecated controllers
-- Rename DocumentControllerModified to DocumentController
+- ✅ Remove deprecated DocumentControllerModified name and consolidate into DocumentController
-- Complete migration of all client code
+- ✅ Complete migration of all client code
-- Update documentation to reflect the new structure
+- ✅ Update documentation to reflect the new structure

 ## Migration Guide for Consumers